deep-learning-indaba/Baobab/README.md

 * **I can’t help right now, but I should free up in a month or two - can I still help?**

     Baobab will log a continuous stream of new issues, bugs that creep in, or new features needed.
+Keep checking on the repository once you have capacity to start or continue contributing on a regular basis.

+* **I am struggling to install docker**

+	This sometimes happens when using old versions of Mac, or Windows Home Edition.
+A possible solution is to install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).

 * **My country doesn’t allow for docker to installed**